 Union Station is one of Washington’s most interesting historic buildings and offers great places to eat and dozens of upscale shops.
 You can easily spend hours shopping for unique gifts or see what’s new at your favorite clothing boutiques.
 Enjoy a leisurely lunch at a sit-down restaurant or take the kids to the Food Court for an inexpensive meal.Continue to 6 of 11 below.

 06 of 11

 Play at an Indoor Amusement Center

-Unfortunately most of the indoor play places in the Washington DC area are in the suburbs which is not very convenient for tourists who are staying in the city.
-If you have a car there lots of options, see a guide to Indoor Playgrounds and Amusement Centers.
-The best destination for toddlers and preschoolers within the District Columbia is the Playseum at 545 8th St SE.
-Washington DC.
-The Smithsonian has several interactive exhibits that are especially geared to kids: How Things Fly (National Air and Space Museum), imagiNATIONS Activity Center (National Museum of the American Indian), and Q?rius Discovery Room (National Museum of Natural History)Continue to 7 of 11 below.
+Most of the indoor play places in the Washington area are in the suburbs, which is not very convenient for visitors who are staying in the city.
+If you have a car there are lots of options for indoor playgrounds and amusement centers.
+The best destination for toddlers and preschoolers within the District of Columbia is the Playseum.
+The Smithsonian has several interactive exhibits that are especially geared to kids: How Things Fly (National Air and Space Museum), imagiNATIONS Activity Center (National Museum of the American Indian), and Qrius Discovery Room (National Museum of Natural History)Continue to 7 of 11 below.

 07 of 11